-Our licensing revenue consists of fees for providing circuit design, layout and design verification and granting a license to a customer for embedding our technology into its product.
+Our licensing revenue consists of fees for providing circuit design, layout and design verification and granting licenses to customers for embedding our technology into their products.
 License fees generally range from \$100,000 to several million dollars per contract, depending on the scope and complexity of the development project, and the extent of the licensee s rights.
 The licensee generally pays the license fees in installments at the beginning of the license term and upon the attainment of specified milestones.
 The vast majority of our contracts allow for milestone billing based on work performed.
 Fees billed prior to revenue recognition are recorded as deferred revenue.